 You may not know what you’ll need to do to become an influencer, but reading this guide is a great start.
 Below, find useful tips that’ll help you get started as an influencer and earn your first dollar.

-You shouldn’t worry too much about niching down at the very beginning — that’s something most creators figure out along the way.
-Rather, prioritize publishing content on topics that genuinely interest you and showcase your true personality.
-You can create content on just about anything — from fashion and lifestyle, to dad jokes and spirituality, or even tips for managing Excel spreadsheets.
+Start by publishing content on topics that genuinely interest you and showcase your true personality.
+You can create content on just about anything — from fashion and lifestyle to tips for managing Excel spreadsheets.
 So don’t be afraid to think outside the box.

 “Usually, people get clarity as they go.
 A lot of people don’t know exactly what they want to focus on early in their influencer journey,” says Folasade Daini, a content marketer and creator.
 “Don’t be pressured to niche down too early.
 Explore your interest and see what gets your audience’s attention.”